srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 Introduction
 ************
-srsRAN is a 5g RAN and end-to-end 4G ioen source software solution.
+srsRAN is a 4G and 5g software radio suite.
 The 4G network consists of a core network, an eNodeB, and a UE implementation.
 Usually eNodeB and UE are used with actual RF front-ends for over-the-air transmissions.
 There are, however, a number of use-cases for which RF front-ends might not be needed or wanted.
 Those use-cases include (but are not limited to) the use of srsRAN for educational or research purposes, continuous integration and delivery (CI/CD) or development and debugging.